mayankpiplodiya/DA-elevate-labs-project/Startup-KPI-Analysis/readme.md

-1) The startup shows a consistent revenue trend, indicating steady business performance across the observed period.
+1)The startup shows a consistent revenue trend, indicating steady business performance across the observed period.

 2)The burn rate is relatively high in some periods, suggesting that operational and marketing expenses are significant.